SURGroup/UQpy/source/samplemethods.rst

 Strata
 ----

-The `Strata` class is a supporting class for stratified sampling and its variants.
+The ``Strata`` class is a supporting class for stratified sampling (``STS`` class) and its variants (``RSS`` class).
 The class defines a rectilinear stratification of the unit hypercube.
-Strata are defined by specifying a stratum origin as the coordinates of the stratum corner nearest to the global origin and a stratum width for each dimension.
+Individual strata are defined by specifying a stratum origin as the coordinates of the stratum corner nearest to the global origin and a stratum width for each dimension.

 Class Descriptions
 ^^^^^^^^^^^^^^^^^^^